kaboc/flutter_custom_text/README.md

 A different text style can also be applied on hover using `hoverStyle` either in `CustomText` or in definitions.

+Tip: Use `hoverStyle` and omit `tapStyle` if you want the same style to be applied on tap and hover.

 ```dart
 CustomText(
   'URL: https://example.com/\n'